AndreiD/TSnackBar/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-TSnackBar-brightgreen.svg?style=flat)](http://android-arsenal.com/details/1/2779)

 Show a Snackbar from the top.
+A big thanks to https://github.com/ejohansson and https://github.com/antoninovitale and everyone that took the time to make pull requests.
+You guys are heroes.

 ![alt text](https://raw.githubusercontent.com/AndreiD/TSnackBar/master/app/snackbar.gif "How the app looks 1")